jimthoburn/picture-gallery/README.markdown

 ### Creating a gallery

-You can follow these steps to create your albums and then publish them as a static web site.
+You can follow these steps to create images and data for your albums.

 1. Install Node 12.13.1 LTS or newer
 https://nodejs.org